inbo/oscibio/content/posts/vis-data-published.md

+---
-Title: VIS, a database on fishes in Flanders, is published as open data
+title: VIS, a database on fishes in Flanders, is published as open data
-Slug: vis-data-published
+slug: vis-data-published
-Date: 2014-04-14 11:40
+date: 2014-04-14 11:40
-Author: Peter Desmet
+author: Peter Desmet
-Tags: fish, GBIF, open data
+tags: fish, GBIF, open data
-Summary: How we used GBIF tools and CC0 to publish over 400,000 fish occurrences.
+summary: How we used GBIF tools and CC0 to publish over 400,000 fish occurrences.
+---

 ## Introduction